 Cleary Gottlieb: During lockdown, Cleary Gottlieb organised a company-wide virtual quiz - with a special guest appearance from Waterstones Children's Laureate, Cressida Cowell - raising £3,180 for the National Literacy Trust's COVID-19 emergency appeal.
-Employees from a range of different departments across the firm also shared blogs about their jobs to help students, whose secondary schools and colleges are closed, to imagine their next steps.
+Employees from across the firm shared blogs about their jobs, conducted mock interviews, and volunteered as mentors to support students while, secondary schools and colleges were closed.